You are here

 Summary of the Latest Assessment

 The 2014 assessment suggested that the SBT spawning biomass is at a very low fraction (9%) of its original biomass as well as below the level that could produce maximum sustainable yield.
-However, there has been some improvement since the 2011 stock assessment.
+However, there has been some improvement since the 2011 stock assessment and fishing mortality is below the level associated with MSY.
 The current TAC has been set using the management procedure adopted in 2011, which has a 70% probability of rebuilding to the interim target biomass level by 2035.

 Summary of indicators